 A CC-specific source RS can be determined from the indicated common TCI state ID to provide QCL Type-D indication and to determine UL TX spatial filter.
 The determined CC-specific source RSs for the set of configured CCs/BWPs are further associated with a same QCL-TypeD RS.

-The CC-specific source RS is applied to all BWPs within the CC.
-UE only needs to maintain the part of the RS within the active BWP
+The CC-specific source RS is applied to all BWPs within the CC but measured only within the active BWP

 [FFS: how to provide the CC/BWP-specific RSs in a TCI state of the single RRC TCI state pool shared among the set of configured CCs/BWPs, e.g., the BWP/CC ID for the source RS for QCL Type-D reference and/or UL TX spatial reference can be absent in a TCI state]